keshavbhandari/Audioneme/README.md

 <h3 id="usage-data">Loading Data</h3>

-We provide simple dataset wrappers in `src.data`.
-After [downloading](#install), datasets can be used just as any typical PyTorch Dataset:
 Unfortunately, data cannot be shared as it is not public yet.
+However, this framework can be used on any speech dataset.
+The data loader should spit out audio signal, encoded transcription of the audio, encoded filename (used for further analysis) and a binary target.

 ```python
 from scripts.data_loader import train_loader, val_loader, test_loader